How Belgium apply science to help Hazard and co

 Written by Simon Austin — January 5, 2018

-This is Turlough Hendry, a sport scientist with Newry-based STATSports, who have supplied GPS equipment to the Belgian team since Martinez took over in August 2016.
+Evans, who carried out manager Roberto Martinez's medical before he became a Swansea City player in 2003 and has worked with the Spaniard ever since, is Belgium's fitness coach.
+Hendry is a sport scientist with Newry-based STATSports, who have supplied GPS equipment to the Belgian team since Martinez took over in August 2016.

-“We brought our training methodology with us from the Premier League and STATSports were a key part of that," fitness coach Evans tells TGG.
+“We brought our training methodology with us from the Premier League and STATSports were a key part of that," Evans tells TGG.

 “Although the players are all used to using GPS, none of it was really in place when we arrived - certainly not to the level we’re using it now.”